Factbox - UK opinion polls: countdown to Thursday's election

 KANTAR

-* A Kantar poll last Wednesday showed May's Conservatives had extended their lead to 10 points over Labour, up from eight in the previous week
+* A Kantar poll last Wednesday showed May's Conservatives extended their lead to 10 points over Labour, up from 8 in the previous week

 OPINIUM

-* An Opinium poll for the Observer newspaper on June 3 showed May's lead narrowed to six points compared with 10 a week earlier.
+* An Opinium poll for the Observer newspaper on June 3 showed May's lead narrowed to six points compared with 10 the previous week

 WEDNESDAY